PLEASE NOTE: The State Exam is required for 'ALL' veterinarians seeking licensure in NC.

-One must have graduated from an American Veterinary Medical Association (AVMA) accredited school/college of Veterinary Medicine and have a passing score on the NAVLE, NBE & CCT, or NBE to be eligible to sit for a Veterinary State Examination.
+- One must have graduated form an American Veterinary Medical Association (AVMA) accredited school/college of veterinary medicine and have a passing score on the NAVLE, NBE & CCT, or NBE to be eligible to sit for a Veterinary State Examination.

-If a graduate from a non-accredited foreign school/college, one must first complete the American Veterinary Medical Association's Educational Commission for Foreign Veterinary Graduates (ECFVG) program to be eligible to sit for the NC state exam.
-For information call the AVMA at 800-248-2862.
+- If a graduate from a non-accredited foreign school/college, one must first complete the American Veterinary Medical Association's Education Commission for Foreign Veterinary Graduates (ECFVG) program of the Program for the Assessment of Veterinary Education Equivalence (PAVE) to be eligible to sit for the NC State Exam.

 New graduates or those practicing less than five (5) years must:

-1.)
-Have graduated before the date of NC state exam being requested.
+- Have graduated before the date of the NC state exam being requested.
 This means that all course work has been completed and the veterinary degree awarded.

 Individuals practicing over five (5) years must:

 - Hold an active license in another state whose requirements for licensure are substantially equivalent to those of NC.
 The licensure requirements in the other state are deemed substantially equivalent to those required by this state if the other state administered the same standardized licensing tests (excluding the North Carolina Practice Act test) as were administered in NC at the time of the applicant's original licensing in the other state and the tests were graded in accordance with North Carolina grading criteria.

 - Have practiced at least three (3) of the five (5) years immediately preceding filing the application OR either retake the national exam.

 - Be in good standing: no disciplinary proceeding or unresolved complaint pending against you at the time a license is to be issued by this State.